-The Diagnostic Trouble Code (DTC) and related code definition are shown in the lower section of the display.
+• The Diagnostic Trouble Code (DTC) and related code definition are shown in the lower section of the display.

-In the case of long code definitions, a small arrow is shown in the upper/lower right-hand corner of the Scan Tool display area to indicate the presence of additional information.
-Use the $\triangle$ and $\bigcirc$ buttons, as necessary, to view the additional information.
+In the case of long code definitions, or when viewing Freeze Frame and Live Data, a small arrow is shown in the upper/lower right-hand corner of the Scan Tool display area to indicate the presence of additional information.
+Use the and \bigcirc buttons, as necessary, to view the additional information.